Haiku, together with the music of Bach and Chinese paintings, have given me the greatest, purest and most constant pleasures of my life. - R. H. Blyth

 That is one way to look at it - to interpret the poem as a mystical, cryptical thing.
 There are stories about the great Ramakrishna that exemplify the approach of aligning to Divinity in several ways.

-So stick to the phrases that you respond to, and try to deal with most of them cogently for the sake of your reputation as a non-freak, that is.
+So stick to the phrases that you respond to, and try to deal with most of them cogently for the sake of having a reputation better than senseless, that is.
+That is perhaps where much from the poet's craft sets in.
+Addonizio and Laux tell main elements in it.
+These include such as:

-There is a Japanese haiku from the 1600s written by Basho (1644-94).
-It tells of a frog that jumps into the water in an old pond.
+A haiku is a terse poem, shaped according to several rules, and appears to be almost like a telegram.
+Some translations of haiku also look like that.
+Let us illustrate it: There is a Japanese haiku from the 1600s written by Basho (1644-94).
+It is "a pregnant picture of the moment" and tells of a frog that jumps into the water in an old pond (cf. Dørumsgaard 1986, 55-59).
 Haiku, or hokku as it was called during the lifetime of Basho, is the shortest among the traditionally accepted forms of Japanese poetry.

 The ancient pond,